harsh-raj00/livspaceone/README.md

 ## 🌟 About The Project

-Majdoors is a state-of-the-art, full-stack marketplace designed to bridge the gap between users and verified construction professionals (plumbers, electricians, carpenters, etc.).
+Workers is a state-of-the-art, full-stack marketplace designed to bridge the gap between users and verified construction professionals (plumbers, electricians, carpenters, etc.).
 Additionally, it serves as a comprehensive e-commerce hub for purchasing premium construction and interior materials.
-Built with performance and user experience in mind, Majdoors offers a seamless, real-time ecosystem.
+Built with performance and user experience in mind, Workers offers a seamless, real-time ecosystem.

 ## ✨ Core Features